 - Listed Date: Allows you to select items for repricing based on their time in your inventory

-- Sales Rank: Allows you to specify values for the Sales Rank either above or below set values.
+- Sales Rank: This allows you to specify values for the Sales Rank either above or below set values.

 - Reverse Exclusions can be selected to reverse the action of all enabled parameters.